plaitse/ssh-key/README.md

 ![alt text](/reference.png)

-How is this a problem?
-Imagine, you pass an object/array across various functions, and you mutate it at some point, the same object/array might be mutated in other places, leading to unexpected behavior in some parts of the code, resulting in bugs.
+This means if you pass an object/array across various functions, and you mutate it at some point, the same object/array might be mutated in other places, leading to unexpected behavior in some parts of the code, resulting in bugs.

 One way of achieving immutability in JavaScript is by using Object.assign: